 One game-changer can be to capture fish at lower trophic levels.
 This is the food that bigger fish like salmon and cod eats.
 These food species are further down in the food chain and have a lower carbon footprint.
 As food production today is responsible for a significant part of the global environmental challenges, harvesting at lower trophic levels may have a tremendous impact on the environment.
 In addition to being more sustainable, the low trophic biomass represents much larger volumes than the traditional seafood sources.

-The selected species I will be working with are Calanus finmarchicus, orange-footed sea cucumber, micro algae, seaweed, and mesopelagic fish.
+The selected species I will be working with are Calanus finmarchicus, blue mussel, micro algae, seaweed, and mesopelagic fish.
 These are all novel low trophic arctic marine resources with emerging industries.
 We hope that in the end, we can conclude that these resources have health-promoting effects on cardiovascular disease that are similar to, or even better than, traditional seafood.
 Then we can harvest the ocean with higher ecological efficiency than what is done today – and then we may obtain significantly more biomass, food and nutrients.
 Harvesting further down in the ocean’s food web could have the potential to solve three global challenges we are currently facing, cardiovascular disease, food security and environmental sustainability.

 Member of research group

 NFH C 418